andrew-weisman/streamlit-dataframe-editor/README.md

 ## TODO

 * Post on Streamlit Community and link to [previous post](https://discuss.streamlit.io/t/simultaneous-multipage-widget-state-persistence-data-editors-with-identical-contents-and-multiprocessing-capability/52554)
-* Try not updating the key when copying values from previous page state to see if that helps with initial flashing
-* Test a bit more
+  * Add code from the post to this repository